 The Different Types of Dental Implants

-Subperiosteal implants are a metal frame design that are under the gum line but are placed on top of the jawbone.
+Subperiosteal implants are a metal frame design that is under the gum line but is placed on top of the jawbone.
 For patients without enough bone material for an endosseous implant, this is the most logical alternative.
 The transosteal implant is designed to go through the jawbone and gum tissue into the mouth.
 These implants are made of either a small U-shaped frame or a metal pin.

 The final option is the mini implant.
 As the name implies, mini dental implants are much smaller in size but are effective as they can be used when other options are not suitable.
-For example, a mini implant can be used for small teeth, pre-molars, teeth located in narrow areas, where bone density is minimal and for front teeth.
+For example, a mini implant can be used for small teeth, pre-molars, teeth located in narrow areas, where bone density is minimal, and for front teeth.
 Mini dental implants are also commonly used as an affordable alternative to traditional implants.

 The Benefits of Mini Implants